-In 2019, I decided to walk the length of the Thames Path, gradually over several stages.
-This website takes you along that path interspersing photographs with text and other references.
-All the photographs from my journey along the Thames Path have been collated into a 15 minute video now on YouTube:
+In 2019 I decided to walk the length of the Thames Path, gradually over several stages.
+This website takes you along that path, interspersing photographs with text and other references.
+All the photographs from my journey along the Thames Path have been collated into videos now on YouTube which are included below..

 History of the Path